 - Conflicts, inequalities and frequencies of climate change are strong drivers of hunger.
 Since the 1984 famine of Ethiopia, one of the worst humanitarian crises of the 20th century, these factors have demonstrated the complexity of producing, accessing and consuming food.

-- Ethiopian has come a long way in improving the level hunger, for example, in the substantial decline in the proportion of undernourished population and under-five mortality rate.
+- Ethiopia has come a long way in improving the level of hunger, for example, in the substantial decline in the proportion of undernourished population and under-five mortality rate.

 - Yet, a sustainable achievement of low level of hunger by 2030 requires understanding subnational and local realities.
 In practice, this means looking at the governance and economics of food production, how this affects natural resource use, as well as how food impacts on individual/community health.

 This blog is inspired by the 2019 Global Hunger Index.
 In fact, my interest in the subject is deeper.
 I was born and raised in the northern highlands of Ethiopia, a region most affected by a series of droughts and famines.
 Historically, famine occurs every 6–8 years in northern Ethiopia and every 8–10 years for the whole country.